Overview

 - Late-breaking results / extended abstracts: up to 2 pages plus references

-Submissions will be reviewed in a single-blind process by members of the committee.
-We welcome overlapping submissions with other venues.
-Extended abstracts are particularly encouraged for work-in-progress ideas and early-stage explorations.
-Production war stories and postmortems need not be technically novel as long as they provide interesting insights and lessons relevant to the workshop theme.
-Accepted contributions will be presented at the workshop, and accepted materials will also be archived on the workshop website.
+Submissions are reviewed in a single-blind process by members of the committee.
+We welcome overlapping submissions with other venues (SAO is non-archival).
 For more background, recent relevant literature, and inspiring use cases, see our workshop proposal.

 Program Committee